The Anderson Tapes: Plot

 The operation proceeds over a Labor Day weekend.
 Disguised as a Mayflower moving crew, the team cuts telephone and alarm wires and moves up through the building, gathering the residents as they rob each apartment.
 "Pop" plays concierge while the real one is bound and gagged in the cellar.
 Jerry Bingham, the son of two of the residents, is a paraplegic and asthmatic who is left behind in his air-conditioned room.
 Using his ham radio equipment, he puts out an emergency call about a burglary in progress in his building.
-Amateur radio enthusiasts in other states pick up the alert and alert the New York City Police Department.
+Amateur radio enthusiasts in other states pick up the alert and notify the New York City Police Department.
 As the oblivious criminals continue their work, the police respond in force and besiege the apartment, deploying the Emergency Service Unit to handle the situation.

 As the police move in, Anderson shoots "Socks", and the police team opens fire, shooting and incapacitating Anderson.
 The other robbers leave him behind and attempt to flee in the moving truck, but the robbers are incapacitated and apprehended after the truck slams into a roadblock, while the backup getaway van crashes, killing the driver.
 "Pop" gives himself up while covering for the others by putting all the blame on "Socks".
 Having never adapted to life on the outside, he looks forward to going back to prison.
 In the course of searching the building, the police discover some audio listening equipment left behind by the private detective hired to check up on Ingrid.

-Anderson dies, and when the story of the crime breaks in the morning newspaper, all four government entities involved in an illegal wiretapping order their tapes erased so that no subsequent investigations can lead back to them.
+Anderson dies, and when the story of the crime breaks in the morning newspaper, the BNDD, FBI, IRS, and private detective order their tapes erased so that no subsequent investigations into their illegal wiretapping can lead back to them.